 Here’s a quick overview:

 - Facebook is probably the main platform you should be on as a tradesperson.
-It lets you share photos of your work, allows customers to give you reviews and also has really clever advertising functions which can help you boost your what you post to relevant people in your area, to attract more customers.
+It lets you share photos of your work, allows customers to give you reviews and also has really clever advertising functions which can help you boost your content to relevant people in your area, to attract more customers.

 - Twitter also allows you to share photos and other details of your jobs, while getting involved in wider conversations if you want to.
-We recommend searching for relevant hashtags such as #TradeTalk and #PlumberPride where there’s regular conversations about the building trade and you can get involved in discussions with other like-minded trades.
-You never know…there might even be a project where they need an extra pair of hands.
+We recommend searching for relevant hashtags such as #TradeTalk and #PlumberPride and getting involved by answering other people’s questions.

 Make sure your details are accurate (especially contact details)